AVUELO

 • STRI GIS specialist: Milton Solano.

-• Botanists: Rolando Pérez, Salomón Aguilar, David Brassfield, Mario Bailon, Osvaldo Calderón.
+• Botanists: Rolando Pérez, Salomón Aguilar, David Brassfield, Mario Bailon, Osvaldo Calderón, Jorge Valdes, J. Moises Pérez.

 • MiAmbiente collaborators: Diego Fabrega, Roney Samaniego, Estrella Lucero, Camilo Hurtado, Yenia Beatriz López Martínez, Klemelys Marelith Solis Castillo, Brian Oliver Rodríguez.